Fourth Annual Golden Pen Award

 Optional Writer Post-Conference Intensives

-Pre-registration reguired, limited space, See Intensives page for more details
+Pre-registration required, limited space, See Intensives page for more details

 Intensive sessions provide an opportunity to work on individual projects in a smaller setting under the guidance of a faculty professional.
 They are reserved for SCBWI members only and on a first-to-register, first-filled basis.
-You must be registered for one or both days of the conference in order to register for an intensive.
+You must be registered for main conference in order to register for an intensive.

 Pre-register for one of the following:

-Pre-register for this roundtable for middle grade or young adult novelists.
-Space is limited to 10.
-You’ll meet in an intimate setting and receive live, on-the-spot feedback on the first three (3) pages of your manuscript from an agent.
-(Yes, it must be the beginning, first THREE pages of a manuscript; Please format 12 point font, Times New Roman, double spaced, one inch margins.
-Not only do you benefit by receiving direct feedback on your work-in-progress, you also grow by hearing constructive comments from an agent on everyone else’s work, too.
+Pre-register for this roundtable for chapter book, middle grade, and young adult novelists, and hear how an agent responds to the first FIVE pages of your work in progress.
+You’ll meet in an intimate setting and receive live, on-the-spot feedback on the first five pages of your work (yes, it must be pages one through five from the beginning; please see detailed instructions for formatting).
+Not only do you benefit by receiving direct feedback from an agent on your work-in-progress, but you also grow by hearing constructive comments on everyone else’s work, too.

-Pre-register for this special roundtable gathering and hear how an agent thinks.
-Space is limited to 15 writers each.
-You’ll meet in an intimate setting and receive live, on-the-spot feedback on the first five pages of your picture book manuscript.
-Please format 12 point font, Times New Roman, double spaced, one inch margins.
-Not only do you benefit by receiving direct feedback on your work-in-progress, you also grow by hearing reactions and comments on everyone else’s work, too.
+Pre-register for this special roundtable gathering and hear how an editor thinks.
+You’ll meet in an intimate setting and receive live, on-the-spot feedback on the first five pages of your picture book manuscript (please see detailed instructions).
+Not only do you benefit by receiving direct feedback on your work-in-progress, but you also grow by hearing reactions and comments on everyone else’s work, too.